Stromboli: Height and shape

+As of June 2024, there are two active craters at the peak, each with multiple vents showing volcanic activity and lava flows.

-There are three active craters at the peak.
-A significant geological feature of the volcano is the Sciara del Fuoco ("stream of fire"), a big horseshoe-shaped depression created in the last 13,000 years by several collapses on the northwestern side of the cone.
+The Sciara del Fuoco ("stream of fire") is a large horseshoe-shaped depression created in the last 13,000 years by several collapses on the northwestern side of the cone.
 Approximately 2 km northeast lies Strombolicchio, the volcanic plug remnant of the original volcano.